-The change in land use designation to Public Recreation will protect the land from future subdivision and allow the low-impact activities to continue on the acreage zoned Agricultural Exclusive as well as the 87 acres with the new zoning of Public Facilities.
+The change in land use designation to Public Recreation protects the land from future subdivision and allows low-impact activities to continue on the acreage zoned Agricultural Exclusive as well as the 87 acres with the new zoning of Public Facilities.

-The Park board has commissioned numerous studies by qualified, certificated experts covering a variety of topics, including sound, geology, biology, cultural and historic resources, wetlands, agriculture and soils.
-It has been more than a five year process of drafting an Environmental Impact Report for the Southern Humboldt Community Park’s zone change of 87 acres from Agriculture Exclusive use to Public Recreation is complete!
+The Park board commissioned numerous studies by qualified, certificated experts covering a variety of topics, including sound, geology, biology, cultural and historic resources, wetlands, agriculture and soils.
+It has been more than a twelve year process of drafting an Environmental Impact Report for the Southern Humboldt Community Park’s zone change.

 You can view our released EIR here.
 (Please note that this is a very large file)

-Now we need your support for the County Board of Supervisors approval of the zone change.
-This decision will make it possible for Southern Humboldt to finally have recreational amenities such as sports fields, improved walking, hiking and biking trail systems, dedicated areas with on site parking and public facilities for hosting special events and cultural events such as the annual Easter Egg Hunt!
+The Southern Humboldt community is finally able to have recreational amenities such as sports fields, improved walking, hiking and biking trail systems, dedicated areas with on site parking and public facilities for hosting special events and cultural events such as the annual Egg Hunt!

-In little more than a decade, the people of SoHum have acquired and now maintain over 400 acres which offer over three miles of multi-use trails, a playground and picnic area, other recreational features, valuable wildlife habitat and an organic farm.
-Although the road to creating a multi-service regional park has many twists and turns, the Southern Humboldt community can be very proud of what it has accomplished.
-There are many ways community members can continue to help build this legacy for the future.
+Maintaining over 400 acres which offer over three miles of multi-use trails, a playground and picnic area, other recreational features, valuable wildlife habitat and an organic farm is a lot of work!
+The road to creating this multi-service regional park had many twists and turns but the Southern Humboldt community can be very proud of what it has accomplished!
+There are many ways community members can continue to help build this legacy for the future:

 Identify a need and work with the Park to fill it: Participate in Park work days, skate board ramp maintenance, memorial benches, labyrinth maintenance, Tooby Playground Dad’s Club, volunteer at the Farm or events, or YOUR idea.